-Listening devices for deaf children and children who are hard of hearing
+Listening devices for deaf children and children with hearing loss

 There are devices that can help your child hear spoken language.
-And when she can hear spoken language, your child can start learning to use language.
+And when your child can hear spoken language, they can start learning to use language.

-The right type of device for your child will depend on what type of hearing impairment he has and how severe it is.
+The right type of device for your child will depend on the type of hearing loss they have and how severe it is.
 These devices, called amplification devices or assistive listening devices, include:

 Your child might use one device, or a combination of devices.
 Using a combination might give your child more opportunities to hear sounds because each device does a slightly different job.
 Your child might also use these devices in combination with spoken language and sign language.

-Most children with hearing impairment use assistive listening devices on both ears.
+Many children with hearing loss use assistive listening devices on both ears.

-Your child’s audiologist can help you tell whether and how much the devices are helping your child.
+Your child’s audiologist can help you tell whether the devices are helping your child.

-Early intervention services for deaf children and children who are hard of hearing
+Early intervention for deaf children and children with hearing loss

-Financial support for deaf children and children who are hard of hearing
+Financial support for deaf children and children with hearing loss

 Looking after yourself and your family